 Additionally, on August 31, 2004, YPF filed an appeal with the Antitrust Board in relation to the resolution that denied the claim of statutes of limitation.
 The Antitrust Board conceded the appeal and remitted proceedings for its resolution by the Appeal Court.
 However, in March 2006, YPF was notified that the proceedings were opened for the production of evidence.
 During August and September 2007, testimonial hearings were held for YPF's witnesses.
+On August 12, 2008 the Appeal Court in Criminal Economic Matters rejected the statute of limitation argument opposed by YPF.
+Such decision has been appealed by YPF.
 Despite the solid arguments expressed by YPF, the mentioned circumstances make evident that, preliminarily, the Antitrust Board denies the defenses filed by the Company and that it is reluctant to modify the doctrine provided by the Resolution No. 189/1999 and, furthermore, the Court of Appeals decisions tend to confirm the decisions made by the Antitrust Board.

-Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
+- Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
 On March 8, 2004, the AFIP formally notified YPF the claim for approximately 45 plus interests and fines.
 Additionally, on June 24, 2004, YPF received a new formal claim from the AFIP, considering that the services related to these contracts should have been taxed with the value added tax.
 Consequently, during 2004, YPF presented its defense to the AFIP rejecting the claims and arguing its position.
 However, on December 28, 2004, the Company was formally notified of a resolution from the AFIP confirming its original position in both claims for the period 1997 to 2001.
 The Company has appealed such resolution in the National Tax Court.
 YPF conditionally paid the amounts corresponding to periods that followed those included in the claim by the AFIP (2002 and subsequent periods) so as to avoid facing interest payment or a fine and filed reimbursement summary proceedings.
 On March 14, 2008, the AFIP notified the Company of the rejection of the reimbursement previously mentioned.
 The Company appealed that decision before the National Tax Court.